Tilings and traces: Introduction

-An advantage of using a operator algebra approach is that it makes the connection to the study of random Schr\"odinger operators more natural.
-In \cite{ST:traces} it was shown that asymptotic properties of traces of random Schr\"odinger operators defined by certain aperiodic tilings are controlled by traces obtained through the behavior of ergodic integrals on the tiling space.
+Given that aperiodic tilings serve as models for quasicrystals, the results on deviations of ergodic averages here have several applications in mathematical physics.
+The advantage here of using an operator algebra approach is that it makes the connection to the study of random Schr\"odinger operators more natural.
+In \cite{ST:traces} it was shown that asymptotic properties of traces of random Schr\"odinger operators defined by certain self-affine aperiodic tilings are controlled by traces obtained through the behavior of ergodic integrals on the tiling space.
 Here a generalization is made and the connection is made more explicit: since traces on locally finite subalgebras of AF algebras control the behavior of the ergodic integrals for randomly constructed tilings, one can obtain traces on algebras of operators which control the asymptotic properties of the integrated density of states for so-called random Schr\"odinger operators.